team-entomophobia/Cabbage-Butterfly/README.md

 * Most of butterflies in this project were recorded in the 20th century, especially in the 1920s and 1960s.
 * We think this chart is valuable as it raises a question whether the measurement of this species may change over time and whether our outcome may be subject to certain decades.

-2. Number of butterflies recorded by Country and Sex
+2. Number of butterflies recorded by Country and Sex:
 <div align = "center">
 <img src = "https://github.com/team-entomophobia/Cabbage-Butterfly/blob/183cecb6dbdd8a994492a931371071aea5d24043/chart_image/bar_chart_by_sex_country.png" width = "600")>
 </div>